 The major taxes you need to be concerned about are property taxes, income taxes, sales taxes, and how your pensions and social security will be taxed in the state.
 All of these factors need to be considered together for your particular situation.
 You should also be concerned about differences within a state - sales, income, and property taxes can differ significantly among cities in the same state.

 Property Tax.
-Property tax is the enemy for most retirees.
+Property tax is the enemy for most retirements.
 These taxes are based on the worth of your home, but they have no relation to your income or ability to pay.
 Most, but not all, southern states have low property taxes, whereas the old industrial states of the northeast and midwest tend to have high property taxes.
 Alabama has the lowest and New Jersey the highest property taxes in the nation.
 For example in a recent year, the median property tax paid in Alabama was $398, in New Jersey it was $6,579 (of course the value of the homes was certainly higher in New Jersey).
-See John Brady's NY Times Op-Ed on "Time to Retire the Property Tax" California has a law limiting property tax raises.
+California has a law limiting property tax increases.
 Florida's Save Our Homes law limits the amount of the appraised value of their home can go up by the cost of living or 3%, whichever is less, for permanent residents.

 Taxation of pensions and retirement distributions from 401ks/IRAs is a very important consideration for retirees looking for a tax-friendly state, particularly if you are going to receive a sizable pension.
 Many states exempt some or all federal, state, and local government pensions from state income taxation - those include Alabama, Hawaii, Illinois, Kansas, Louisiana, Massachusetts, Michigan (where the exemption is being phased out), Mississippi, New York, and Pennsylvania (plus, see above for the 7 states that have no state income tax at all).
 Georgia has phased out taxation of pension and social security income.
 More than half of all states exempt all or most income from military pensions from state income taxation.
 Five states allow no exemption for pensions of any kind: California, Connecticut, Nebraska, Rhode Island, and Vermont.
 This link has some more info on state taxation of pensions, although the Michigan data is dated.